This is a dream I had

 consequences of human choices and actions, already set in motion.
 No one

-can realistically expect that the complex cause-and-effect chains of
+can realistically expect that the complex inter-woven cause-and-effect chains of

-events created by all humans together, not to play out.
-Just as they now are already
+events created by all humans together, will not continue to play out just as they are already

-they continue; increasing in rate and intensity, everywhere on
+doing with increasing rate and intensity everywhere on earth, as anyone

-He explains how all humans, together, have by our choices and actions,
+He explains how all humans together, have each one of us, by our choices and actions,

-on the planet, not only human life.
+on the planet, not just human life.
 We have made, and continue to make,

 what we see occurring around us.
-In the very same way it is now up to us, in
+In the exact same way it is now up to us, in

 become extinct on the planet.